Australian Orphanage Museum Opening

 Come and see the exhibition and the museum during opening hours, Monday to Friday 10am to 4pm.

-The exhibition will continued until late 2023.
+The exhibition will continued until 2026.

 Australian Orphanage Museum gratefully acknowledges the Local History Grants Program and Public Record Office Victoria, supported by the Victorian Government through the Community Support Fund.